 This induction may be covered within the annual training if this falls at the same time; otherwise it will be carried out separately during the initial starting period.

-All risks are required to be assessed and recorded plans of how to manage the risk are in place.
-The plans should always take a common sense and proportionate approach to allow activities to be safe rather than preventing them from taking place.
+Schools must assess all their hazards and record any significant findings along with what control measures are required.
+The plans should wherever possible take a common sense and proportionate approach with the aim to allow activities to continue rather than preventing them from taking place.
 The school has a Health and Safety policy which details the actions that we take in more detail.

 A particular strand of health and safety is looking at risks when undertaking off site visits.
 Some activities, especially those happening away from the school and residential visits, can involve higher levels of risk.
 If these are annual or infrequent activities, a review of an existing assessment may be all that is needed.
 If it is a new activity, a visit involving adventure activities, residential, overseas or an ‘Open Country’ visit, a specific assessment of significant risks must be carried out.
-The school has an educational visits coordinator (EVC) who liaises with the local authority’s outdoor education adviser and helps colleagues in schools to manage risks and support with off site visits and provides training in the management of groups during off site visits, as well as First Aid in an outdoor context.
+The school has an educational visits co-ordinator (EVC) who liaises with the local authority’s outdoor education adviser and helps colleagues in schools to manage risks and support with off site visits and provides training in the management of groups during off site visits, as well as First Aid in an outdoor context.
 Please refer to the off-site activity policy/procedures.

 We will not seek consent for photos where you would not be able to identify the individual.